Revolution (1968 film)

 Revolution is a documentary film by Jack O'Connell made in San Francisco in 1967.
-It was subsequently revived with added reminiscences.
+In 1986, it was re-released with added reminiscences as The Hippie Revolution.

 Production

 The project's original title was Revolution: The Flowering of the Hippie Concept, originally conceived by Jack O'Connell in February 1967 to be the definitive documentary of the new hippie movement flowering at the time in San Francisco's Haight-Ashbury district.
 O'Connell hired cameraman Bill Godsey to persuade his hippie friends in the Haight that they would be accurately represented.
 A 20 member crew lived among and filmed the hippies for seven weeks in the late spring and summer of 1967 (at the peak of the Summer of Love) with post-production underway by the fall.
 A projected February 1968 release date was postponed, however, when it was learned that a competing documentary, The Hippie Revolt, was being rushed to release at the same time.